seanrodrigues1/ML-OPS-DEPLOYMENT--WINE-QUALITY/readme.txt

              eg. from prediction service import prediction

                  prediction.predict()    # use a method which is present inside the prediction.py file inside the prediction service package.

+19. create .github/workflows/ci-cd.yaml file and write the code which enables automatic deployment.

+20. create a new app in heroku , enable automatic deployment and check box wait for ci pass..

+21. connect to the github repo and set us github actions. ie. add HEROKU_APP_NAME and HEROKU_API_TOKEN in the secrets section.

+22. Create a proc file which tells heroku to run on gunicorn server and run app.py